Koroutine/xergo/README.md

 # xergo

+### Intro

-A simple oauth2 client for the Xero accounting API
+A simple oauth2 client for the Xero accounting API, handling authorised and authenticated HTTP requests, as specified in RFC 6749.

+It can additionally grant authorization with Bearer JWT and handle the automatic refreshing of bearer tokens.

+It also handles idempotency, sending the `Idempotency-Key` header along with POST, PUT and PACTH requests, ensuring that resources are not duplicated.

 ### Installation